arzharch/Workify-AI-Internship-Debug-Challenge/README.md

 You need to run three separate services: the Redis server, the FastAPI application, and the Celery worker.

 1.  **Start Redis:**

+    **Option 1: Using Docker (Recommended)**

+    If you have Docker installed, you can easily start a Redis container:

+    ```bash
+    docker run -d -p 6379:6379 --name blood-test-analyzer-redis redis:latest
+    ```

+    This command will download the latest Redis image, start a container in detached mode (`-d`), and map the container's port 6379 to the same port on your local machine.

+    **Option 2: Local Installation**

     If you have Redis installed locally, run:
     ```bash
     redis-server